ndrewtl/airspace-jekyll/_posts/2016-12-11-maps_tutorial.md

 Now to make a map out of our graph using `ggmap`, which pulls map tiles from various online sources, including google maps and open street maps.

-First make a bounding box, to tell `ggmap` where to download map tiles from.
+First make a bounding box (`bbox`), to tell `ggmap` where to download map tiles from.
 The bounding box must be in the form of a vector, with decimal latitude and longitude values in this order `lowerleftlon, lowerleftlat, upperrightlon, upperrightlat`, which we can extract from our data frame using the following code:

 ```r
 bbox <- c(min(pc_trim$decimallongitude) - 2,